 This class will communicate with potential applicant providers about Adult Rehabilitative Mental Health Services (ARMHS) prior to the submission of an ARMHS Certification Application to the DHS Adult Mental Health Services Division.
 The potential ARMHS provider entity applicant should register the qualified Clinical Supervisor, or clinical consultant, as well as the entity’s Administrative Representative.
-Seminars for 2014 will be held April 4, July 11, September 9 and November 7.
-All seminars will be on Fridays from 9:00 am to 12:00 pm.
-ARMHS Registration Information
+Seminars for 2014 will be held April 4, July 11,

 The AMHD has several self-paced online learning modules available.
 Register and complete the modules at the TrainLink learning center.
 Select “Course Search/Online Learning” to choose from a category or view all available modules.
 All users must register to access courses.
 After registration, learners can start, pause, stop and revisit the modules at any time.
 We ask that users only take a course once if they plan on using it towards any of their board requirements.
 Upon completion, you may go back at any time to review or refresh your knowledge of the materials. * Important Reminder: all online trainings must be completed within 3 months of the start date.